 Do the Digit Insurance

-What Are the Top Kneeling Yoga Poses?
+Top Kneeling Yoga Poses

 1. Toe Stretch Pose

 A very simple yoga pose that strengthens your ankles and increases toe mobility.
-Additionally, it stimulates your liver, gallbladder, spleen, stomach and urinary bladder systems.
-Furthermore, this pose demands you to exert pressure on your toes which might be challenging for many.
+Additionally, it stimulates your liver, gallbladder, spleen, stomach, and urinary bladder systems.
+Furthermore, this pose demands you to exert pressure on your toes, which might be challenging for many.
 In that case, you can bring extra weight to your knees to reduce the pressure on your toes.

-How to Do Toe Stretch Pose:
+How to Do Toe Stretch Pose?

 Step 4: Exit from this pose by bringing the weight forward and releasing your toes.